PySimpleGUI/PySimpleGUI/readme.md

     "#RRGGBB"

-**AutoSizeText**
+**auto_size_text**
-A `True` value for `AutoSizeText`, when placed on any Element, indicates that the width of the Element should be shrunk do the width of the text.
+A `True` value for `auto_size_text`, when placed on any Element, indicates that the width of the Element should be shrunk do the width of the text.
 This is particularly useful with `Buttons` as fixed-width buttons are somewhat crude looking.
 The default value is `False`.
 You will often see this setting on FlexForm definitions.

 **Shorthand functions**
 The shorthand functions for `Text` are `Txt` and `T`